Hometown protest greets Schultz as he eyes 2020 bid | New Country 923

 “The way he dealt with the Sonics shows a huge fault in his character,” said Farheen Siddiqui, 26, who wore a team jersey to the protest.
 “He acted like a child who was not getting his way.”

-Inside, though, he got a warmer reception, with hearty applause from a crowd of more than 1,000 as he was introduced.
+Inside, though, he got a warmer reception, with hearty applause from a crowd of 1,100, especially when he apologized about the Sonics and described the health insurance and stock options he offered to Starbucks employees early on.

 “I’m a fan of everything Howard’s done with Starbucks,” said Annie Peters, of Bellevue.
 “He obviously cares about people but has done a great job building the business as well.
 I’ve been waiting for someone like him to run.”